keeran2488/state-space-search/README.md

 # state-space-search
-Implementation of State space search algorithmns in python.
+Implementation of State space search algorithms in python.